zed-alpha/shadow-gadgets/README.md

     All three images are of the same basic setup: a blue target z-ordered behind its red sibling.
 The left shows an opaque red sibling, the right a translucent one, and in the center they are both completely transparent, so it's easier to see exactly what the shadows are doing in the the intersections.

-    The fallback method ends up with a slightly different defect:
+    The fallback method ends up with a slightly different defect.
+With this method, the shadows' interiors are clipped all at once, so they are missing completely from the the overlapping areas here:

     <img src="images/overlapping_fallback.png" width="65%" />

-    With this method, the shadows' interiors are clipped all at once, so they are missing completely from the the overlapping areas here.

     Possibly the simplest remedy for this would be to wrap one or more of the siblings in another `ViewGroup` – e.g., in a `<FrameLayout>` – which would would isolate the shadow draws.
 The custom containers are in the process of being modified to handle overlapping children, but that feature is not quite ready yet.

 + Certain animations can sometimes cause the overlay shadow to fall out of alignment with the target a bit during the motion.
 The demo app has a `CoordinatorLayout` setup on the second Overlay page that has the potential to show this defect.
-The aforementioned [custom containers](#custom-containers) are optimized to avoid this, and should help to alleviate it, if you find that your setup is affected.
+The custom containers described in the next section are optimized to avoid this, and should help to alleviate it, if you find that your setup is affected.

 + Please also consult [the Notes section below](#notes) for further issues overall.